 [Courtesy of M. Rosati, M.D.
 Director of the Operating Unit of Gynaecology and Obstetrics Spirito Santo Hospital – Pescara, Italy]

-MultiPulse Tm+1470 is the only system that combines a 1,940 nm Thulium laser with a 1,470 nm diode laser (maximum power 120 W + 30 W), designed to deliver the best performance in the operating room.
+MultiPulse Tm+1470 is the only system that combines a 1,940 nm Thulium laser with a 1,470 nm raman laser (maximum power 120 W + 30 W), designed to deliver the best performance in the operating room.

 The SmartXide² system with CO₂ and diode laser sources is one of the most versatile and cutting-edge solutions available in the surgery market.
 It is suitable for precision microsurgery in ENT, gynecology, neurosurgery and general surgery.

 MultiPulse PRO is the CO₂ laser surgery system used for ENT microsurgery, general surgery and colposcopic gynecological surgery.
 Suitable for all photoablation treatments, it facilitates the work of surgeon thanks to the synergy of advanced technologies.